How to Keep your Business Pitch Simple, Informative and Fun

 Have a hook

-This is the element that literally snags your listener's interest and makes them want to know more.
-This is the phrase or words that strike a chord with your listener.
+This is the element that literally snags your listener's interest and make them want to know more.
+This is the phrase or few words that strike a chord with your listener.

 Closure or ‘call to action’.